NullArray/AutoSploit/README.md

                         set the configuration for MSF (IE -C default 127.0.0.1 8080)
-  -e, --exploit         start exploiting the already gathered hosts
+  -e, --exploit         start exploiting the already gathered hosts -d, --dry-run         msfconsole will never be called when this flag is
+                        passed
+  -f PATH, --exploit-file-to-use PATH
+                        Run AutoSploit with provided exploit JSON file.
+  -H HONEY-SCORE, --is-honeypot HONEY-SCORE
+                        Determine if the host is a honeypot or not

 misc arguments:
   arguments that don't fit anywhere else